chipzoller/hugo-clarity/README.md

 2. __Live search__

-    This behaviour will be obvious as the user types a search query on the search field.
+    This behavior will be obvious as the user types a search query on the search field.
 All valid search queries will yield a list of quick links or a simple "no matches found".
 Else, the user will be prompted to continue typing.

     Live search works even for multilingual sites.